Zukertort Opening

-In the Encyclopedia of Chess Openings, the opening is found in the series A04–A09.
-1...d5 is under A06–A09, 1...Nf6 is under A05, and any other Black move is under A04.

 Continuations

-The Black responses which are given one or more chapters in the Encyclopedia of Chess Openings are given below, ranked in order of popularity.
+Common Black responses are given below, ranked in order of popularity.

 1...Nf6

 Like White's move, Black's move is non-committal as to opening.
 2.d4 is identical to 1.d4 Nf6 2.Nf3 (see Queen's Pawn Game).
 2.c4 is a common start for the English Opening or it may be brought back to the Queen's Gambit Declined.
 2.g3 is a common start for the King's Indian Attack.

 1...d5

 Black stakes a claim to the center.
 White has many transpositional options, such as: